Meta-Method/Nova-Corporation-Laws/Directives/Class - A Act.md

 As such, Class - A isn't obtained the same way as Class - D, Class - C and Class - B is.

 Class - As obtain the unique permission of issuing site-wide announcements on Nova Corporation sites and locations.
 As such, it is a rank that comes with some responsibility.
+Class - As are also expected to have knowledge of the Nova Corporation Lore.

 ## Requirement